What is a Governing Body?

 Seven Co-opted, including one staff (Governors elected by the members of the Governing Body who are not themselves co-opted Governors)

-Our Governors usually meet as a Governing Body once a term.
+Our Governors usually meet as a Full Governing Body once a term.
 This is the meeting where all major decisions are made.
 However this is our minimum and sometimes it is necessary to meet more often, for example, when setting the budget.
-Our meetings start at 7:30 pm and are usually on a Thursday evening at the school.
+Our meetings start at 6:30 pm and are usually on a Wednesday evening at the school.
 They generally last between 2 and 3 hours, but this depends on the agenda and the matters which need to be discussed.

 The Chair is elected by the Governing Body.
 Anyone who works at the school can not take the role of Chair.
 The Chair leads the Governor’s Meeting and carries out particular tasks, such as signing off the school budget.